SirRuBick/nvim/README.md

 - [wget](https://www.gnu.org/software/wget/): required by mason.nvim

 ## TODO
-- write some snippets
+-[] write some snippets
-- set up markdown note taking system
+-[] set up markdown note taking system
-- improve UI by configuring statusline and bufferline
-- refactor toggleterm code
+-[] refactor toggleterm code

-### Learn Neovim
-- dadbod
-- DAP
-- vim-visual-multi, there are some key conflicts
-- nvim-spectre
-- neogit usages
-- git worktree
+-[] buffer key maps can be adjusted, can create shortcut for open buffer in split?
+-[] learn to use neogit

 ### BUGS
 - dadbob ui close should also close dbout and sql query
 - cannot find a LSP server that works for markdown
-- telescope find files stays in insert mode
+- codeium and bufferline enabled together would cause a bug that telescope find files stays in insert mode
+- treesitter text object having problem for outer class "ac"

 ### Plugins to explore
 | Section  | Plugins |